microsoft/backfill/README.md

 };
 ```

-Optionally, you can pass a `credentials` along with a `connectionString` which
+Optionally, you can pass a `credential` along with a `connectionString` which
 does not have a SAS token.
 This is useful if you want to use a managed identity
 or interactive browser login.
 For example: